children's ministry

 SUNDAY SCHOOL REGISTRATION

-Registrations will continue to be accepted on a rolling basis.
-Walk-in registrations and children who are not pre-registered should be accompanied by an adult on Sunday and will be warmly welcomed whenever possible.
+Registrations continue to be accepted on a rolling basis.
+Walk-in registrations and children who are not pre-registered should be accompanied by an adult on Sunday and will be warmly welcomed.

 Week-Day Summer Fun